 In spite of the varying circumstances, we managed, by the hair on our chinny-chin-chins, to buy and decorate a tree, a beautiful Nordmann, which is, according to the Christmas tree lot guy, the Noble Fir of Europe.
 Instead of unpacking all of the many boxes of Christmas decorations lingering in the garage, I opted to buy two big boxes of unbreakable ornaments from Costco.
 In buying and decorating a tree, we maintained some seasonal normalcy during a difficult time.

 This is the other bit of wisdom that I have gleaned over the years.
 No matter the tragedy or travesty, we all must eat to live.
 So despite everything that was unfolding, to keep on with the business of living, we kept everyone fed.
 With prepping assistance from my daughter and grilling skills provided by my husband, we produced a beautiful Filet Mignon Christmas Eve dinner served with Mark's Classic Potato Gratin, Sautéed and Caramelized Mushrooms and Grape Tomatoes Halves Glazed with Balsamic Syrup Vinaigrette.

 The next day, for Christmas dinner we baked up the "Big Ass" bone-in ham—all 19.2 pounds of it—as the pièce de résistance.
 Sadly, for my husband, he lay in bed with a 102 degree fever.
 Even he, who normally doesn't, succumbed to what my mother refers to as The Galloping Crud.
 We rounded out the menu with Cheesy Scalloped Potatoes, Hawaiian Skillet Vegetables (a dependable and easy side dish from Linda's catering days) and homemade sourdough rolls.

 The menus were chosen because I could produce all the dishes in my sleep, if necessary.
-My brother-in-law marveled that I made so many potatoes (suspecting that I had made too many), and that the leftovers would be destined for the trash.
-Over the course of a few days, ever last cheesy carb-o-licious morsel was consumed with and without leftover ham.
+My brother-in-law marveled that I made so many potatoes (suspecting that I had made too many), and that the leftovers would surely be destined for the trash.
+Over the course of a few days, every last cheesy carb-o-licious morsel was consumed with and without leftover ham.
 There is no such thing as too many potatoes, in my humble opinion.